The mass balance of Langenferner / Vedretta Lunga

 About the study site

-Langenferner is a small valley glacier in the eastern Alps, located at the head of Martell-Valley, in the Ortles-Cevedale Group in the Autonomous Province of Bozen, northern Italy (46.47° North / 10.60° East).
+Langenferner is a small valley glacier in the Eastern European Alps.
+The glacier is located at the head of Martell-Valley in the Ortles-Cevedale Group in the Autonomous Province of Bozen, northern Italy (46.47° North / 10.60° East).
 Langenferner is one of several glaciers flowing down from the Cevedale-Massive.
-The glacier covers an area of about 1.6 km² (2013) extending from its highest point at 3370 m a.s.l. down to 2711 m a.s.l.
-Langenferner is one of several glaciers flowing down from the Cevedale-Massive.
-Its upper section is mainly exposed to the North, while the tongue is flowing eastwards.
-The glacier is part of the catchment of the river Plima which comprises an area of 162 km² and contributes to the river Etsch, the main water resource for the intensive agriculture in the Vinschgau (Galos et al., 2015).
+The glacier covers an area of about 1.6 km² (2013) extending from its highest point at 3370 m a.s.l. down to 2711 m a.s.l. at the terminus.
+The median altitude is 3143 m a.s.l.
+The upper glacier section is mainly exposed to the north, while the tongue is flowing eastwards.
+The glacier is part of the catchment of Plima River which comprises an area of 162 km² and contributes to the river Etsch, the main water resource for the intensive agriculture in the Vinschgau (Galos et al., 2015).
 The current (2017) glacier volume estimated based on ground penetrating radar measurements carried out by the ACINN in spring 2010 and ever since measured mass balance is approximately 0.07 km³ with a maximum thickness of more than 100 m in the plateau east of Casati Hut.

 Direct glaciological measurements at Langenferner were initiated by the University of Innsbruck on behalf of the Hydrological Service of the Autonomous Province of Bozen/Südtirol in the hydrological year 2004.
 The program was established as a supplement to the mass balance program at Weißbrunnferner/Fontana Bianca, which was (i) considered as potentially threatened by rapid glacier retreat and (ii) deemed to be not representative for the region due to the specific setting of the glacier.